jkaps9/fx-checker/README.md

 #### Conversion log

-- [ ] See a log of conversions they've made, each showing the relative time, the pair, and the send and receive amounts
+- [x] See a log of conversions they've made,each showing the relative time, the pair, and the send and receive amounts
+- [ ] need to fix relative time, currently just showing the logged date and time
 - [ ] Clear the whole log
 - [ ] Delete an individual entry